angular/angular/aio/content/guide/angular-compiler-options.md

 ### `enableI18nLegacyMessageIdFormat`

-Instructs the Angular template compiler to generate legacy ids for messages that are tagged in templates by the `i18n` attribute.
+Instructs the Angular template compiler to generate legacy IDs for messages that are tagged in templates by the `i18n` attribute.
 See [Localizing your app](guide/i18n#mark-text-for-translations) for more information about marking messages for localization.

-Set this option to `false` unless your project relies upon translations that were previously generated using legacy ids.
+Set this option to `false` unless your project relies upon translations that were previously generated using legacy IDs.
 Default is `true`.

-The pre-Ivy message extraction tooling generated a variety of legacy formats for extracted message ids.
+The pre-Ivy message extraction tooling generated a variety of legacy formats for extracted message IDs.
 These message formats have a number of issues, such as whitespace handling and reliance upon information inside the original HTML of a template.

 The new message format is more resilient to whitespace changes, is the same across all translation file formats, and can be generated directly from calls to `$localize`.
-This allows `$localize` messages in application code to use the same id as identical `i18n` messages in component templates.
+This allows `$localize` messages in application code to use the same ID as identical `i18n` messages in component templates.

 ### `enableIvy`